 The European test methods and requirements for materials and components used in railway vehicles are presented in the standard EN 45545-2.
 Measuring heath release with cone calorimeter according to standard ISO 5660-1 is one of the methods.

-In measuring heath release and smoke production of materials used in high speed crafts cone calorimeter and standards ISO 5660-1 and -2 are used according to Fire Test Procedure Code of International Maritime Organisation (IMO 2010 FTPC).
+In measuring heath release and smoke production of materials used in high speed crafts cone calorimeter standard ISO 5660-1 is used according to Fire Test Procedure Code of International Maritime Organisation (IMO 2010 FTPC).

 Cone calorimeter is used as durability of reaction to fire performance has to be measured after weathering for wood based products in exterior end use.